 These initial extension notifications may not be submitted via e-mail or fax.
 Grantees who miss the window (or opportunity) to extend the grant in eRA Commons must submit a written prior approval request to the IC.
 Grantees may not extend project periods that were previously extended by the NIH awarding IC.
 Any additional project period extension requires NIH prior approval.

-Grantees are strongly encouraged to submit the Final Progress Report and the Final Invention Statement (if applicable) through the eRA Commons or may submit those to the address below.
+Grantees are strongly encouraged to submit the Final Invention Statement (if applicable) through the eRA Commons or may submit it to the address below.

 On the normal PMS reporting cycle, a quarterly cash transaction report is due within 30 days of the end of the calendar quarter.
 A quarterly cash transaction report covering the final quarter of the project period may be submitted before or after the final expenditure FFR is due.
 For example, for a grant that ends on December 31, the quarterly federal cash report covering the final quarter of that award is due on January 31 even though the final expenditure FFR is not due until March 31.
 For a grant that ends on April 15, the federal cash report covering the final quarter of that award is due by July 31, even though the final expenditure FFR is due by July 14.
 (See B.5 regarding potential reporting problems to check before submitting the Final FFR.)
 Note: For grants ending October 1, 2014 or later, if the grantee submits a final expenditure FFR but does not reconcile any discrepancies between expenditures reported on the final FFR and the last cash report to PMS, NIH is required to close the award at the lower amount.

 Final expenditure FFRs must indicate the exact balance of unobligated funds and may not reflect any unliquidated obligations.